daattali/beautiful-jekyll/_drafts/2017-12-08-your-filename.md

 $VMsToRecover | ForEach-Object {New-VM -Name $_.vm.name -ResourcePool $RP -VMFilePath $_.VM.extensiondata.config.files.vmpathname -location $_.folder.name | Start-VM -Confirm:$false}
 ```

-3. Once it is done, all the VMs from the second site are recovered on the first one.
+ **3-**Once it is done, all the VMs from the second site are recovered on the first one.
 That's good, but we  are not out of the woods yet.
 Say a bunch of web nodes or middletier nodes on the first site and the db was recovered during the outage, you probably want to restart the whole app stack in the right order to avoid any unpredicted state: shut down web nodes, then middletier nodes, restart the db, power on the middletier nodes then the web nodes.
 It is a cumbersome process but I would say worth doing for peace of mind's sake.

-4. Use your favorite monitoring tool to **ensure all services are back online** and troubleshoot those having problems (there will be some).
+  **4-** Use your favorite monitoring tool to ensure all services are back online and troubleshoot those having problems (there will be some).
 This step is down to the team managing the apps and services.

-5. Once the ISP fixed the problem on the link, just **connect the hosts** on the second site back in vCenter.
+  **5-** Once the ISP fixed the problem on the link, just connect the hosts on the second site back in vCenter.

 ## What should be in place to avoid such situation or mitigate the consequences and improve RTO?